forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 >

 ###### Trading Some Territorial Rights
 > Thoughts about the status of Crimea: An option could be that some territorial rights on Crimea are part of a trade.
-Possibly about 10 trillion UAH ~= 20 trillion Rubel ~= 350 billion $ though that's depending on many parameters such as the exact size and the rights sold.
+Possibly about 10 trillion UAH ~= 20 trillion Rubel ~= 350 billion $ though that's depending on many parameters such as the exact size and the selection rights sold.
 > <!-- Assuming an area to buy of 27'000km2 = 27 * 10^9 m2 with a price of 300UAH=600Rubel=10$ per square meter about  8000 billion UAH = 16'000 billion Rubel = 270 billion $.-->
 > * Possibly (part of) the price could be paid with natural resources. // Many options by volume, absolute/relative throughput, limited/unlimited duration, different plans for the type of resource.
-> * Possibly only security/military rights could be Russian while some/all of the economic rights such as farming or natural resources are governed by Ukraine. <!-- Russia has enough other (and better) gas fields.-->
+> * Possibly only political rights could be Russian while some/all of the economic rights such as natural resources are governed by Ukraine. <!-- Russia has enough other (and better) gas fields.-->
 > * Taking into account the [opinion of the people of the Crimea](#opinion-of-the-people-of-crimea) is considered nice.

 >> According to public statements and a couple of personal discussions (not representative) Russians tend to be more emotional on the Crimea than Ukrainians.
 A deal (involving economic topics, territorial and security rights) could have acceptance in both governments and populations.